Automated tuning and characterization of single-electron and single-hole transistor charge sensors: Tuning Protocol

-The tuning protocol we employ consists of three main stages: initialization, bias point selection, and sensitivity tuning, as depicted in Figure~\ref{fig:overview}.
-In the first stage, all gate voltages are swept from zero simultaneously until global turn-on is established (to positive/negative voltages for a SET/SHT).
-The two barrier gates are then individually swept back toward zero to verify that they can pinch-off the 2DEG/2DHG and to characterize any gating asymmetry.
-Following this stage, a two-dimensional scan of current versus the two barrier gates is obtained, varying the barrier gate voltages around their pinch-off values.
-Coulomb oscillations are detected and operating voltage values for B1 and B2 are selected to form the ``bias point'' $(V_{\mathrm{B1}},V_{\mathrm{B2}})$.
-In the last stage of the protocol, the plunger gate is swept with the barrier gates fixed at the selected bias point, yielding a one-dimensional trace of Coulomb oscillations.
-Conductance peaks are identified and sorted into groups of high, medium, and low sensitivity.
-The following subsections describe each stage in detail, demonstrating operation of the protocol on an SET device.
+Briefly, the tuning protocol consists of three main stages: initialization, working point selection, and sensitivity tuning, as depicted in Figures~\ref{fig:overview} and~\ref{fig:Stage 3}.
+In the first stage, all gate voltages initialized at 0 V are swept to positive (negative) values simultaneously until global turn-on is established for the SET (SHT).
+The two barrier gates are then individually swept back down to verify that they can pinch-off the conducting channel and to characterize gating asymmetry.
+Following this stage, a two-dimensional scan of current versus the two barrier gates is obtained in the vicinity of the barrier pinch-off threshold.
+Coulomb oscillations are detected and operating voltage values for B1 and B2 are selected to form the ``working point'' $(V_{\mathrm{B1}},V_{\mathrm{B2}})$.
+In the final stage, the plunger gate P is swept while the barrier gates are fixed at the selected working point, yielding a one-dimensional SET (or SHT) current trace exhibiting Coulomb oscillations.
+Optimal charge sensing points $(V_{\mathrm{B1}},V_{\mathrm{B2}}, V_{\mathrm{P}})$, which we call ``operating points", are identified and ranked.
+The following subsections describe each stage in detail, using the SET device as a demonstrator.